apache/pulsar/site2/website/blog/2019-12-18-Pulsar-summit-cfp.md

 Pulsar Summit is an annual conference dedicated to Apache Pulsar community, bringing together an international audience of CTOs/CIOs, developers, data architects, data scientists, Apache Pulsar committers/contributors, and the messaging and streaming community, to share experiences, exchange ideas and knowledge about Pulsar and its growing community, and receive hands-on training sessions led by Pulsar experts.

-We are excited to announce that the first Pulsar Summit will be held in San Francisco on April 20th, 2020.
+We are excited to announce that the first Pulsar Summit will be held in San Francisco in April, 2020.
 Talk submissions, pre-registration, and sponsorship opportunities are now open for the conference!

 ## Speak at Pulsar Summit
 Presentations and lightning talks are accepted for speaking proposals.
 Suggested topics cover Pulsar use cases, operations, technology deep dive, and ecosystem.
 Submissions are open until **January 31, 2020**.